xvik/gradle-animalsniffer-plugin/README.md

 ### About

-Gradle [AnimalSniffer](http://www.mojohaus.org/animal-sniffer/) plugin for Java or Groovy projects.
+Gradle [AnimalSniffer](http://www.mojohaus.org/animal-sniffer/) plugin for Java, Groovy (only with `@CompileStatic`!), Kotlin or Scala projects.
-AnimalSniffer is used to check compatibility with lower Java versions (when compiling with a newer Java version) or Android (SDK version).
+Initially, AnimalSniffer was created to check compatibility with [lower Java versions](https://search.maven.org/search?q=g:org.codehaus.mojo.signature)
+(to prevent situations when newer API methods called).

+But it's a general tool: signatures could be created for any library to check api compatibility against older library versions.
+For example, AnimalSniffer was [adopted by Android community](https://github.com/open-toast/gummy-bears) to verify lower android SDK compatibility.

-It is implemented the same way as core Gradle quality plugins (Checkstyle, PMD etc):
+Plugin implemented in the same way as core Gradle quality plugins (Checkstyle, PMD, etc.):
-A task is registered for each source set (animalsnifferMain, animalsnifferTest) and attached to the `check` task.
+Verification task is registered for each source set (animalsnifferMain, animalsnifferTest) and attached to the `check` task.

 Advanced features:
 * [Signature build task](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Buid-project-signature)